French UN Peacekeeper Killed in Southern Lebanon Attack During Fragile Ceasefire

 What's Next

 France is expected to demand a full investigation into the attack and may seek a UN Security Council meeting to address the situation.
 The Lebanese Army investigation is expected to report its findings in the coming days.
-Full coverage is available at CBS News.
+The fragility of the ceasefire means that the risk of further incidents remains high, and the international community will be watching closely for signs of whether the truce can be stabilised or whether the region is heading back towards open conflict.
+Full coverage is available at Al Jazeera and BBC News.